 Successful Small Business Owner

-Scott used his GI Bill education benefits to earn a bachelor’s degree in International Relations from Harvard University and has completed his Master’s degree coursework at Harvard in the same field.
+Scott used his GI Bill education benefits to earn a bachelor’s degree in International Relations from Harvard University Extension and is pursuing his Master’s degree coursework at Harvard University Extension in the same field.
 Scott also holds a Master’s Certificate in Government Contracting from Old Dominion University.